 Undergraduate Teacher Preparation Program

 Admission into the Teacher Preparation Program

-NOTE: You should register for the Praxis Core Academic Skills for Educators no later than the semester in which reach 45 overall GPA hours.
+NOTE: You should register for the Praxis Core Academic Skills for Educators tests no later than the semester in which you have attempted 45 credit hours.

-As a teacher candidate, you will not be assigned to a school and/or a cooperating teacher by the Office of Teacher Clinical Experiences for student teaching unless you pass all of the following Praxis tests:
+As a teacher candidate, you will not be assigned to a school and/or a cooperating teacher by the Office of Teacher Clinical Experiences for EDCI 400- Phase I of the teacher residency unless you have taken all of the following Praxis tests:

 - the subject-specific Praxis Content Knowledge. *Middle School Education majors must pass Content Knowledge tests in two focus areas.

 the grade-level-appropriate Praxis Principles of Learning and Teaching (PLT) test.

 NOTE: Candidates are encouraged to schedule the Praxis Principles of Learning and Teaching (PLT) after the completion of the Classroom Management Course.